stag-enterprises/pk./src/ext/antora-atom/README.md

 This extension is very new and barely tested so expect lots of bugs.

-## pitfalls

-Currently, having multiple versions of the same component does not bear well with `antora-atom`.

-This won't be a problem,
-eg. if you have a component named `blog` without a version, but if you do have versions there is very strange behavior.
-I am working on fixing this.

 ## installation

 Clone this repository and run tsc.